hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-custom-code.md

 ![Opening Code Editor](assets/api9.png)

-You can multiple output nodes emerging from the code node.
+You can add multiple Output Nodes emerging from the Code Node.
 These Output Nodes can be connected using the variables.

 ![outputnodes](https://user-images.githubusercontent.com/75118325/111469107-51870700-874c-11eb-9456-ca48339d2041.png)